 Location: Spellman Library, room 1515

-The Writing Center is a peaceful, open workspace for students to work on reading and writing assignments.
-The Writing Center can comfortably accommodate up to 20 students at a time and is equipped with 11 computers and a printer.
+The Writing Center is a peaceful, open workspace where GHC students work on reading and writing assignments.
+The Writing Center can comfortably accommodate up to 20 students at a time and is equipped with 10 computers and a printer.

-As of Fall 2018, the Writing Center will open in its new location, room 1515 of the library (across from the TRiO offices).
-GHC students can get feedback and collaboration from the Writing Center in four ways:
+GHC students can get feedback and collaboration from the Writing Center in four different ways:

 Drop-In Reading and Writing Sessions

-All GHC students can drop in the center during hours of operation (Monday through Thursday, 8:00 a.m. - 2:00 p.m.) to work on their reading and writing assignments and ask questions of the knowledgeable tutors available to help.
-Students operate independently, and tutors check in periodically to see if the student has any questions.
+All GHC students can drop in the center during hours of operation to work on their reading and writing assignments and ask questions of the knowledgeable tutors available to help.
 This option is great for:

 - working on drafts of writing assignments